kirinryu-dev/TODO-PHP-092023/README.md

 # TODO-PHP-092023

+## To open this project
+Host versel :
+Prefer have it on local ? first download all file in the repo and install XAMP , put files in hostd folder and open it in VS code , next go live on localhost port 5500 or use live server http://127.0.1:5500

 ## Project Description:
 The Simple To-Do List App is a user-friendly web application built with PHP (and some HTML and CSS too...).
 It allows users to:
 - Add tasks